Cetis/intelligent-campus/udd/README.md

 # Intelligent Campus UDD Extension

-This the data model for the Intelligent Campus UDD Extension.
+This is the data model for the Intelligent Campus UDD Extension.
 This is a set of classes that extends the UDD for Learning Analytics to include concepts related to the Intelligent Campus.

 Specifically, the classes enable different kinds of sensor events to be related to stable entities relating to sites, rooms and bookings.